jmgilman/std-book/src/configs/nixago_block.md

 The [conform] tool allows us to specify policies that will be enforced against our commits.
-This is an invaluable tool in open-source projects and can help bring uniformity to commit messages and can improve the generation of change logs.
+This is an invaluable tool in open-source projects and can help bring uniformity to commit messages and improve the generation of change logs.

 In our case, we're specifying that commit message headers can be no longer than